-Every third Thursday of the month, the city hosts its “Culture Crawl.”
+Every third Thursday of the month, Miami Beach hosts its “Culture Crawl.”

-The event, from 6-10 p.m., aims to get residents and visitors alike exploring and becoming re-acquainted with Miami Beach and its plethora of cultural offerings.
-Several of the nation’s most prestigious institutions, cultural centers and arts organizations offer complimentary admission as part of the event — opening their doors for a lively night of special programming, open studios and galleries, outdoor films, live music, exclusive tours, night gardens and more.
+The event, from 6 to 9 p.m., aims to get residents and visitors alike exploring and becoming acquainted with Miami Beach and its cultural offerings.
+Many arts organizations offer free admission as part of the event — opening their doors for special programming, open studios and galleries, outdoor films, live music, exclusive tours, night gardens and more.

 Events take place on South Beach, as well as Mid and North Beach locations.